 Scientific Foundations

 The study of giant squids relies on a combination of methods.
-Direct observations are rare due to their deep-sea habitat, typically ranging from 300 to 1000 meters (1000 to 3300 feet) below the surface.
-Therefore, much of the information is gleaned from analyzing specimens that have been accidentally caught or washed ashore.
+Here's the thing — direct observations are rare due to their deep-sea habitat, typically ranging from 300 to 1000 meters (1000 to 3300 feet) below the surface.
+Because of this, much of the information is gleaned from analyzing specimens that have been accidentally caught or washed ashore.
 Scientists use various techniques, including DNA analysis to study their genetic diversity and relationships, and examination of their beaks (the squid's only hard part) to understand their diet and growth patterns.

 Habitat and Distribution